Awards, Accolades & Publishing

 This is a success worth bragging about, and so I have.
 Here and on Twitter.
 And it shows a continued track record of excellence: our students’ work wins awards and finds publication while they’re still students here.
 And yet, as far as I know, USF has never once been ranked in even the top 50 MFA programs in the country.

 We’re not ranked here.
 We’re not ranked here.
 We’re ranked here, but we’re tied for last place.
 Here, we’re tied for third-from-last place, which I guess is something.
+[UPDATE: We’re now somewhere in the middle!]
 We’re not even mentioned among the Top 25 Underrated MFA Programs.
 We’re less rated than underrated.

 Now: most if not all of these rankings have been abandoned and debunked.
 And yet they’re all still online, as you can see.
 And they serve as guides for people looking to apply to MFA programs.
 And so, pretty much forever, we might stay off everyone’s radar.